 But, enough about me.
 Let’s hear about Tori!

-Tori started her VA journey back in May, 2019 with 30 Days or Less to Virtual Assistant Success.
+Tori started her VA journey back in May, 2019 with our foundational course for virtual assistants.
 And, similar to her experience with taking Social Media for Virtual Assistants, she landed her first VA client before even finishing the course.